 Stuart Soroka and Christopher Wlezien.
 2005.
 "Opinion-Policy Dynamics: Public Preferences and Public Expenditure in the UK," with Christopher Wlezien, in British Journal of Political Science 35: 665-689.

 Stuart Soroka and Christopher Wlezien.
 2004.
 "Opinion Representation and Policy Feedback: Canada in Comparative Perspective," with Christopher Wlezien, in Canadian Journal of Political Science 37(3): 531-60.

 Nicholas Valentino et al. N.d.
-“Economic and Cultural Drivers of Immigrant Support Worldwide,” Currently in FirstView in the British Journal of Political Science.
+“Economic and Cultural Drivers of Immigrant Support Worldwide,” currently online in the British Journal of Political Science.

 Tobias Konitzer, Shanto Iyengar, Nicholas Valentino, Stuart Soroka and Ray Duch.
 N.d.
-"Ethnocentrism versus Group Specific Stereotyping in Immigration Opinion: Cross-National Evidence on the Distinctiveness of Immigrant Groups," Currently in FirstView at the Journal of Ethnic and Migration Studies.
+"Ethnocentrism versus Group Specific Stereotyping in Immigration Opinion: Cross-National Evidence on the Distinctiveness of Immigrant Groups," currently online in t the Journal of Ethnic and Migration Studies.